LaFortunaHR36/lafortunahr36/projects/seacock-replacement.md

 6. Once it has cured, remove the masking tape on the thread where we are going to screw the valve
 7. Tight the nut a bit more (15ft lb).
 How much is that?
 Aprox almost half a turn?
-8. Apply thread-selant of your preference, e.g. loctite 55, across the threads not following them
+8. Apply thread-selant of your preference, e.g. loctite 55 (or 5331 or PTFE), across the threads not following them
-9. Screw the valve in and the hose adapter and let it cure before inserting the hoses
+9. Screw the valve in and the hose adapter and let it cure (typically 24 hours) before inserting the hoses

 Don't you prefer to remove the excess of sealant while fresh rather than cut it away when dry with a knife or cutter?